 The College Services & Training Building houses the Marketing & Communications Department, the Offices of the Physical Plant, Call Center, and Mailroom.
-It also houses a heating, ventilation, and air conditioning lab, an electrical lab, a multi-purpose classroom and a computer lab.
+It also houses a heating, ventilation, and air conditioning lab, an electrical lab, and a multi-purpose classroom.

 Continuing Education Center